simplyandyg/everythingschoolforgot/posts/sleep-diet-exercise.md

 Todo:

 1. What how why for the intro - maybe
 2. Get into why staying healthy is important.
 It's not only to avoid illness or living a long life.
 It's living with less pain and aggravation.
-Make you love slightly harder to avoid the truly difficult aspects of chronic illness
+Make you liqve slightly harder to avoid the truly difficult aspects of chronic illness
 3. Talk about habit in all 3 places or mention it at the end or beginning?